Importance sampling for a simple Markovian intensity model using subsolutions: Model and problem formulation

-We are interested in studying the probability of the process $Q^n$ exceeding some (high) threshold before time $T$.
+We are interested in studying the probability of \PN{ the sum of the components of $Q^n$} exceeding some (high) threshold before \PN{a fixed time horizon $T$}, which is also the focus of \cite{CarmonaCrepey}.
 More precisely, for some $z \in (0,1)$, we study the probability $p_n$ given by

 The second equality follows from the fact that $Q^n$ is non-decreasing.
 For large $n$ the event that $Q^n$ exceeds $nz$ before time $T$ is a rare event, i.e., the probability $p_n$ will be small.
-For such $z$ standard Monte Carlo will be inefficient for estimating $p_n$ and our goal is to construct efficient importance sampling algorithms for this task.
-Difficulties arise when the intensity $\lambda$ is state-dependent (see e.g. \eqref{eq:Model} below), requiring a detailed analysis for the design of the sampling distribution.

-In the context of credit risk, the described problem amounts to studying the probability of a large number of defaults in a group of $n$ obligors.
-Specifically, the probability that the number of defaults exceeds $nz$ before time $T$.
+For such choices \PN{of} $z$ standard Monte Carlo will be inefficient for estimating $p_n$ and the goal of the paper is to construct efficient importance sampling algorithms for this task.
+The construction of such algorithms becomes challenging when the intensities $\lambda_j$ are state-dependent, \PN{particularly when there is dependence between the different components as in \eqref{eq:Model} (sometimes referred to as cross-excitation of the components)}, and a detailed analysis is needed to find an appropriate sampling distribution.
+In the context of credit risk the described problem amounts to studying the probability that the proportion of defaults in the portfolio exceeds $z$ before time $T$.

-The idea is to use asymptotic results as $n$ goes to infinity to guide the design of importance sampling algorithms.
-Denote by $\{X^{n}(t); t \geq 0\}$ the scaled process
+\PN{Importance sampling amounts to choosing a new set of jump intensities $\bar \lambda _j$, $j=1, \dots, d$, as described in Section \ref{sec:ISmodel}, and consider the corresponding jump process $\bar X ^n$.
+In order to choose the $\bar \lambda _j$s so that the resulting algorithm becomes efficient, asymptotic results as $n$ goes to infinity serve as a guide}.
+For this, denote by $\{X^{n}(t); t \geq 0\}$ the scaled process